 We provide full financial support (tuition, fees, and stipend) to all doctoral students in good standing for 4 to 5 years.

 This support comes from a variety of sources, including:

 Students’ educational and research experience are enriched by the diversity of our community.

-We believe our students’ graduate experience is enriched and enhanced by a diverse student body.
-The Harvard School of Public Health and our Department are committed to diversity at all levels, and we welcome applications from underrepresented minority, women, disabled, and economically-disadvantaged students.
+The Harvard Chan School and our Department are committed to diversity at all levels, and we welcome applications from underrepresented minority, women, disabled, and economically-disadvantaged students.
 Our Department draws students from all parts of the world, including Africa, Asia, Australia, the Caribbean, Central and South America, and Eastern and Western Europe.
-We particularly encourage applications from international students in the developing world, and invite them to apply for the Vasilios Stavros Lagakos Scholarship.